Self-Paced Training for Mental Health Professionals

 Robert A. Fox, Ph.D. is a professor of counseling psychology at Marquette University and a licensed psychologist in Wisconsin and Illinois.
 He has written 11 books, published over 100 journal articles, and made numerous presentations at professional conferences, many of which were in the field of early childhood mental health.
 He developed the STAR Parenting Program in 1992 and the Parent Behavior Checklist in 1994.
 Dr. Fox founded the Behavior Clinic in 2003 (Fox, Keller, Grede & Bartosz, 2007) that resulted in the development of the Early Pathways Program in 2014.
 He has received several awards for his teaching, research, and service.

-Brittany L. Gresl, M.A. is a doctoral student in the counseling psychology program at Marquette University.
+Brittany L. Gresl, Ph.D. was a doctoral student in the Counseling Psychology program at Marquette University.
 She worked as a graduate student at the Behavior Clinic for five years providing direct services to young children with behavior problems from families in poverty.
-She trained and supervised graduate students at the clinic.
-Ms. Gresl also presented several papers and co-authored articles with Dr. Fox on early childhood mental health.
-She currently is working as a pre-doctoral psychology intern in California.
-She already successfully defended her doctoral dissertation that involved the development of a Treatment Barrier Scale for families involved in treatment programs offered through the Behavior Clinic.
+During her time at the clinic, she trained and supervised graduate students using the Early Pathways Program.
+Dr. Gresl also presented several papers and co-authored articles with Dr. Fox on early childhood mental health.
+She currently works as a pediatric psychologist at Children's Medical Center in Texas.
+Her doctoral dissertation at Marquette University included the development of a Treatment Barrier Scale for families involved in treatment programs.

 (includes individual access to course materials for 1 year)

-*Please note: Once you purchase the course online, you will receive access through a username and password.
-This information will generally be sent out to you by email 3-5 business days after purchase.
+*Please note: Once you register for the course online, you will receive access through a username and password.
+This information will generally be sent out to you by email 3-5 business days after registration.

 For more information, contact email@example.com.